Why Minnesota’s CEOs finally broke their silence

 “It is far from sufficient.
 The clear way to de-escalate is for ICE to leave,” Minnesota State Rep. Michael Howard said on Facebook.
 “But I believe it’s a helpful step, albeit a small one.”

-Target’s incoming CEO Michael Fiddelke on Monday also acknowledged the “incredibly painful” violence in Minneapolis in a video message to employees.
+Target’s incoming CEO Michael Fiddelke last Monday also acknowledged the “incredibly painful” violence in Minneapolis in a video message to employees.
 He offered resources and support to staff.

 Fear of Trump